-I work on an occasional, ad-hoc basis for School of Noise, an organisation running workshops for young people and adults aimed at encouraging the exploration of experimental, electronic sound and music.
+I worked on an occasional basis for School of Noise, an organisation running workshops for young people and adults aimed at encouraging the exploration of experimental, electronic sound and music.

 Creative technologist and front-end developer

 While seeking PhD funding I ran a successful small business as a primarily self-taught web designer and front-end developer.

 I write, produce and perform electropop under the name Deerful.
 I have released two singles and two EPs on independent labels Where It's At Is Where You Are and Gare Du Nord, and released an album, Peach in the spring/summer of 2017, which received praise from the Guardian and Clash Music, amongst others.
 I also maintain a YouTube channel with a small following focused upon songwriting, production, and live performance.

 I create and self-release audio collages using found sounds in various locations as abstract documents of spaces, places and events.
 In January 2016 I also produced and released the EP Browser Pieces, using only web browser-based synthesisers, in a single evening.
 I also dabble in live-coding in Supercollider and ChucK.